Abungo-w/2420-assignment-2/README.md

 ***Caution**: Do not run any file execpt for **setup**.
 Weird things might happen!

-**note**: You can add or remove the packages in the _packages_ file you want to install, but do not remove the **kakoune** and **tmux** package.
-They are required to use the cloned repository configuration files in the config directory.

 You will need to give executable permission to _install-packages_, _sym-links_, and _setup_ in order to run the script.
 Use the following command to give the files permission: